 What are the advantages of a digital twin?

-The Advantages of a digital twin extend across different areas, including the Optimisation processes, increasing efficiency, the continuous monitoring of systems and the integration of Data for more precise simulations.
+The Advantages of a digital twin extend across different areas, including the Optimization processes, increasing efficiency, the continuous monitoring of systems and the integration of Data for more precise simulations.
 By using a digital twin, companies can better optimise their processes by creating virtual models of their physical plants.
 This enables precise simulation, which in turn leads to increased efficiency.

 This promotes effective collaboration and improves communication between the parties involved.
 Overall, digital twins enable companies to optimise their processes, increase efficiency, monitor systems better and integrate data for more precise simulations.
 This technology offers numerous Advantages and is expected to be used more and more frequently in various industries.